newo88/p1console-origin/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue blue and white and black for my headings.
+        -   The three main colours i used are blue black and white.
+I keep the colour scheme simple as not to take away from the photos of the consoles.
+Most of the photos have a white background and the console's them selves are mainly black and white in colour.
+The background colour has a gradient of light blue to dark blue so when the user is scrolling down through the page its not just the same block colour.

     -   #### Typography
         -   The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Roboto is a clean font used frequently in programming, so it is both attractive and appropriate.

    ### Wireframes

 - The wireframes for the project can be found here [Wireframe](https://github.com/newo88/p1console-origin/tree/master/wireframes)

-    #### Changes to Wireframe
+### Changes to Wireframe

 - In my wire frames I had my logos and videos laid out in two rows of three.
 I have this changed this to three rows of two to keep the site more uniform.

 - I also had my navigation bar to the right in mobile view but centered this to give it a more uniform look.